autovmnet/autovm_old/README.md

 ### Do you like to try for free?

-To get and set up the system, please visit the installation [article](https://wiki.autovm.net/index.php/Installation).
-If you have any questions, please read the [FAQ](https://wiki.autovm.net/index.php/FAQs) section.
-If you didn't find your answer, please ask your question in the [stack](http://stack.autovm.net).
+To get and set up the system, please visit the installation article.also you can ask your question in the [stack](http://stack.autovm.net).